 Your odds of getting approved for a card’s lowest rate will increase the more you improve your credit score.
 Some factors that influence your credit card APR will be out of your control, such as the age of your oldest credit accounts.
 However, even if you’re new to credit or are rebuilding your score, there are steps you can take to secure a lower APR.
 For example:

 - Pay your bills on time.
 The single most important factor influencing your credit score — and your ability to win a lower rate — is your track record of making on-time payments.
 Lenders are more likely to trust you with a competitive APR and other positive terms, such as a big credit limit, if you have a lengthy history of paying your bills on time.

 - Keep your balances low.
 Creditors also want to see that you are responsible for your credit and don’t overcharge.
 As a result, credit scores consider the amount of credit you’re using compared to how much credit you’ve been given.
 This is known as your credit utilization ratio.
 Typically, the lower your ratio, the better.
 For example, personal finance experts often recommend that you keep your balances well below 30 percent of your total credit limit.

 - Build a lengthy and diverse credit history.
 Lenders also like to see that you’ve successfully used credit for a long time and have experience with different types of credit, including revolving credit and installment loans.
 As a result, credit scores, such as the FICO score and VantageScore, factor in the average length of your credit history and the types of loans you’ve handled (which is known as your credit mix).
 To keep your credit history as long as possible, continue to use your oldest credit card, so your issuer doesn’t close it.

 - Call your issuers.
-If you’ve successfully owned a credit card for a long time, you may be able to convince your credit card issuers to lower your interest rate – especially if you have excellent credit.
-Reach out to your credit card issuer and ask if it’d be willing to negotiate a lower APR.
+If you’ve successfully owned a credit card for a long time, you may be able to convince your credit card issuers to lower your interest rate — especially if you have excellent credit.
+Reach out to your credit card issuer and try to negotiate a lower APR.